3 -- A brief history of operating systems

 Independently of all this, Carnegie Mellon university developed a system called Mach that was supposed to be used as a replacement kernel under Unix, but was in fact far more.
 Mach would be seen as an academic curiosity for many years, but eventually, BSD was rebuilt on top of a Mach kernel, and eventually, Apple would chose BSD/Mach as the foundation for MacOS X.

 In the 1990's, the personal computing field finally rose above the level of DOS.
 Windows NT emerged when Microsoft bought the ashes of DEC's VAX VMS operating system development group.
 Windows 95 was a reaction to this, but both are real operating systems in the sense that emerged in the 1960's.
 MacOS X is another solid operating sysem to reach the desktop in this era.
-These systems were finally mature enough to incorporate decent support for virtual memory and network connectivity.
+These systems were finally mature enough to incorporate decent support for network connectivity.

 By the end of the 1990s, the operating systems running on typical desktop computers were as complex as any mainframe operating system of the 1960's.
 Essentially all of the innovative ideas from systems such as Multics were to be found on desktop and laptop computers, complete with full support for networking and window management.